 Edsall has been with Cisco since 1993, except for a stint as CTO and co-founder of spin-in Andiamo Systems (building SAN switches).
 One of Cisco’s leading switch architects, he has been responsible for the MDS, Nexus 7000, and Catalyst 5000 and 6000 product lines.
 Two of his products, the Catalyst 6000 and Nexus 7000, have been the recipients of the prestigious Cisco Pioneer Award.

-Prior to Cisco, he was a co-founder and a member of the senior engineering management team at Crescendo Communications, Cisco’s first acquisition.
-Edsall holds a bachelor’s and master’s degrees in electrical engineering from Stanford University where he now lectures occasionally.
+Before joining Cisco, he was a co-founder and a member of the senior engineering management team at Crescendo Communications, Cisco's first acquisition.
+Edsall holds BSEE and MSEE degrees from Stanford, where he has also been a Visiting Scholar.

 VP Enterprise and Data Center Market Research

 Alan Weckel is VP of Enterprise and Data Center Market Research at Dell’Oro Group, where he is in charge of Ethernet switch research and new areas such as SDN forecasting and WAN optimization.
 He has written many articles for the trade and technical press, and is frequently quoted in such leading media as Bloomberg, Business Week, Forbes, Network World, and the Wall Street Journal.
 Before joining Dell’Oro Group, he held engineering and software development positions at Raytheon, General Electric Power Systems, and Cisco.
 He holds a BSEE and an MS in Management from Rensselaer Polytechnic Institute.

 Abstract: Ethernet Markets: Where Are the Opportunities, How Big, and When?